This website is organized into sections by tabs at the top of each page.

 - Please read the Getting Started page to install prerequisites for developers and for suggestions for background reading.

 - The BIS section explains the Base Infrastructure Schemas.
-Understanding BIS is essential to making sense of the iModel.js APIs.
-Depending on your familiarity with database design, this is often the best starting point for understanding iModels and iModel.js.
+Understanding BIS is essential to making sense of the iTwin.js APIs.
+Depending on your familiarity with database design, this is often the best starting point for understanding iModels and iTwin.js.

-- The Learning tab (this page) introduces the building blocks of iModel.js and provides step-by-step instructions for creating applications.
+- The Learning tab (this page) introduces the building blocks of iTwin.js and provides step-by-step instructions for creating applications.

 - The API Reference tab explains the API in more detail with package/class/function level documentation.

 - Agents and Services that process iModels and respond to events from iModelHub

 - Web Apps that run in web browsers and communicate with backends

 - Desktop Apps that run on personal computers